 Missouri Pacific No. 13456

 Mr. Frank Fisher donated Former Missouri Pacific No. 13456, along with 13388 and a former P&LE boxcar to Twin Forks in July of 2019.
+In November of 2021, the three cars were moved to Riverhead Yard to join the rest of our collection.
+You can read about what we had do to move them here.
 We plan to stabilize and cosmetically restore this caboose for the time being and eventually return it to operational condition.

-The caboose need works, but the work can be done and within our abilities.
+The caboose needs work, but the work can be done and within our abilities.

 Please consider donating to Help with this restoration: